buddyup/elasticsearch-explore/README.md

 #### Milestones (maybe move these into github issues & milestones)

 - [ ] find a docker image for elasticsearch
+- [ ] create and use aliases to indicies
+- [ ] for event index, use index by date or month, e.g. `buddyupevents-2016-01`, `buddyupevents-2016-02`, ..., because in ES searching across indicies is totally OK and recommended.
+Then we can move old indicies to slower nodes in the future.
 - [ ] decide on elasticsearch version
 - [ ] integrate with dewey
 - [ ] define elasticsearch goals for app and dashboard/ground control